RajsJohal/Jenkins_VPC/README.md

 - Install Git and NodeJS plugins within Jenkins.
 - After installing NodeJS, configure global tools and give nodajs a name and select said node within the build.

+## GitHub
+- Add Jenkins IP to WebHook of the github repo

 ## NAT Instance SetUp
 - NAT instance needs to be configured to use provisioning file within Database EC2.
 - NAT instance requires inbound and outbound security groups to allow traffic from the DB instance.